Arkansas Drug Rehabs

-Medical and recreational marijuana are both illegal in Iowa.
+Medical and recreational marijuana are both illegal in Arkansas.
 Any form of possession, distribution or manufacturing of marijuana will face strict legal penalties.
 Sentencing is typically doubled for multiple convictions.
 Some criminal charges may come with a mandatory minimum sentence (MMS) which means there is no chance for parole.

 |Possession of Marijuana|

 |Less than 4 oz (first offense)||Misdemeanor||Up to 1 year in jail and $2,500 fine|